-Unleashing the Potential of Certificates for Privilege Escalation
+Unleashing The Potential Of Certificates For Privilege Escalation

-Understanding ADCS: A Key to Privilege Escalation
+Understanding ADCS: A Key To Privilege Escalation

-Exploring Public Key Infrastructure
+Exploring Public Key Infrastructure (PKI)

 Unveiling the Power of Certificate Templates

-Setting the Stage: Our Test Environment
+Setting the Stage: The Test Environment

 Understanding Service Accounts

-Exploiting the Situation: CertPotato Attack Chain
+Exploiting The Situation: CertPotato Attack Chain

 Enumerating Remote Shares